Rock Steady

 The high-stakes silence

-You make your point or present the offer.
+You present the offer or make your point.
 The other side says nothing.

 Most people: Waffle to fill the silence, or over-explain the proposal, or modify it prematurely.